April 11th is National Pet Day. This is a time to reflect on our pets and even consider helping other animals in need.

 Here’s why National Pet Day is the perfect time to foster a cat!

-Why Is Fostering So Great For Shelters And Rescues Right Now?
+Why Is Fostering So Great For Shelters & Rescues Right Now?

 It also helps to prepare a shelter cat to meet their forever family.
 Some animals have suffered abuse or neglect.
 You can help a cat to overcome their fears.

-Not to mention, you’ll have a new best, cuddly buddy to spend your self-isolation with.
+Not to mention, you’ll have a new best, cuddly buddy to spend your time at home with.

 What Kind Of Cat Should You Foster?